 What is Non-Self in Buddhism?

 In Buddhist philosophy, the concept of Non-Self, also known as Anatta or Anātman in Sanskrit and Pali, fundamentally challenges the preconceived notion of a consistent, unchanging, and independent “self” or “soul” that resides within an individual.
-The principle of Non-Self is an integral component of the Buddha’s teachings and a key doctrine that differentiates Buddhism from many other religious traditions, especially those with an ontological commitment to a soul or self.

 These aggregates are impermanent, always in flux, and inherently unsatisfactory.
 They interact and condition each other in complex ways, leading to the illusion of a cohesive, enduring self.
 This misapprehension results in clinging, desire, and ultimately, suffering, known as dukkha in Pali.